SabinaBeisembayevakz/sparkify_churn_prediction/README.md

 Results

-we could make predictions with F1 result of 0.8976 - logistic regression model and decision tree.
+logistic regression model, decision tree and random forest have the highest F1 scores of 0.74.

 Licensing, Authors, Acknowledgements